charmbracelet/wishlist/README.md

 ### SRV records

-Wishlist can also find nodes from DNS SRV records, on one or more domains.
+Wishlist can also find nodes from DNS `SRV` records, on one or more domains.

 Run `wishlist --srv.domain {your domain}` to get started.
 You can repeat the flag for multiple domains.

-By default, Wishlist will set the name of the endpoint to the SRV target.
+By default, Wishlist will set the name of the endpoint to the `SRV` target.
-You can, however, customize that with a TXT record in the following format:
+You can, however, customize that with a `TXT` record in the following format:

 ```
 wishlist.name full.address:22=thename
 ```

-So, in this case, a SRV record pointing to `full.address` on port `22` will get the name `thename`.
+So, in this case, a `SRV` record pointing to `full.address` on port `22` will get the name `thename`.

+Run `wishlist --help` to see all the options.

+### Hints

+You can use the `hints` key in the YAML configuration file to hint settings into discovered endpoints.

+Check the [example configuration file](/_example/config.yaml) to learn what options are available.

 ### Using the binary